Best 300 Hour Yoga Teacher Training in Rishikesh

 By the regular practice of Kundalini, it helps in achieving a healthy and flexible body

-Pranayama and Koyas eliminate diseases from your mind and body
+Pranayama and Kriyas eliminate diseases from your mind and body

 Kundalini practice enhances your immunity by becoming free from several diseases